Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 **Few tips for monitoring Dynamic Tables -**

-You should monitor Dynamic Tables for a few runs and verify if the refresh cycles are as desired (full or incremental).
-Keep in mind that any changes to the base tables DDL will most certainly impact the performance or refresh cycles of the Dynamic tables just like any other data pipeline.
-In few cases DT defaults to Full refresh like if you have masking policy on base tables, lateral flatten or some other non deterministic functions like UDTF.
+- You should monitor Dynamic Tables for a few runs and verify if the refresh cycles are as desired (full or incremental).
+- Note that any changes to the base tables DDL will most certainly impact the performance or refresh cycles of the Dynamic tables just like any other data pipeline.
+- In some cases DT defaults to full refresh like if you have masking policy on base tables, lateral flatten or some other non deterministic functions like UDTF.

 ### SUSPEND and RESUME Dynamic Tables